Algx/MK993-short-text-mining/week3/Readme.md

 ### Web Viewer for Sentiment.json file

 If you want to view your sentiment.json file for a book in the web viewer, copy the sentiment.json file into the sentiment_vis directory.
+Here are all the commands from the week 3 folder, using a chunk size of 200.
+(Increase it if you want less spiky charts.)

+>python get_sentiment_chunks.py data/books/Mybook.txt 200

+>cp sentiment.json sentiment_vis

 >cd sentiment_vis